 Please see the Access to Remote Instruction webpage for resources and strategies put together by U-M Accessibility, and contact the Office for Services for Students with Disabilities (SSD) for further information.

-All courses, regardless of format, will be transitioning to fully virtual delivery after Thanksgiving break; all exams and final projects will be conducted remotely.
+For Fall 2020, all courses, regardless of format, will be transitioning to fully virtual delivery after Thanksgiving break; all exams and final projects will be conducted remotely.
 Ensure that you verify early in the term the days and times for all of your final exams through the Final Examination Schedule or your instructor in order to ensure you have addressed any exam conflicts or more than three exams in one day.
 For additional information refer to your courses’ syllabi and contact your instructor with any questions.

 Taking Classes Elsewhere